inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

 ## Conclusion

 Readability is in the eye of the beholder.
-But ignoring it completely creates kaos in your project.
+But ignoring it completely creates chaos in your project.

 Everything we built needs to be maintained, updated, refreshed to suit the changing times, changing requirements and expectations.